mcosovic/JuliaGrid.jl/docs/src/tutorials/modelACDC.md

 # [AC and DC Model](@id ACandDCModel)
-Under steady state conditions, the unified branch model is used for power system analysis, which is linear in terms of the relationship between voltages and currents.
-However, since power calculations are of more interest than current calculations, the resulting equations are nonlinear, leading to complications in solving them.
-This model is known as the AC model and is essential for accurate power system analysis without any approximations.
-To solve the equations quickly, approximations are made in the unified branch model, resulting in the DC model, which is a linear system of equations used in various DC analyses [[1]](@ref ACandDCModelReference).
+The power system analysis commonly utilizes the unified branch model that provides linear relationships between voltages and currents.
+However, as the focus is on power calculations rather than current calculations, the resulting equations become nonlinear, posing challenges in solving them.
+Hence, to accurately analyze power systems without any approximations, we use the AC model, which is a crucial component of our framework.
+In contrast, to obtain a linear system of equations for various DC analyses, we introduce approximations in the unified branch model, resulting in the DC model [[1]](@ref ACandDCModelReference).

-A common way to describe the power system network topology is through the bus/branch model, which employs the two-port ``\pi``-model, also known as the unified branch model.
+A common way to describe the power system network topology is through the bus/branch model, which employs the two-port ``\pi``-model, which results in the unified branch model.
 The bus/branch model can be represented by a graph denoted by ``\mathcal{G} = (\mathcal{N}, \mathcal{E})``, where the set of nodes ``\mathcal{N} = \{1, \dots, n\}`` corresponds to buses, and the set of edges ``\mathcal{E} \subseteq \mathcal{N} \times \mathcal{N}`` represents the branches of the power network.

 ---

 ## [AC Model](@id ACModel)
 JuliaGrid is based on common network elements and benefits from the unified branch model to perform various analyses based on the system of nonlinear equations.
-To generate matrices and vectors for AC or nonlinear analysis, JuliaGrid employs the [acModel!()](@ref acModel!) function.
-For instance, to apply the [acModel!()](@ref acModel!) function to a power system stored in the `case14.h5` file, the following Julia code can be executed:
+To generate matrices and vectors for AC or nonlinear analysis, JuliaGrid employs the [acModel!](@ref acModel!) function.
+For instance, to apply the [acModel!](@ref acModel!) function to a power system stored in the `case14.h5` file, the following Julia code can be executed:
 ```julia-repl
 system = powerSystem("case14.h5")
 acModel!(system)